 In this section, we present a simple rubberband algorithm which receives as input a finite sequence of line segments in 3D.
-Later it will be generalized and then becomes the main algorithm; see Section 5.
-We discuss the simple RBA without degenerate cases in Subsections 4.1 and 4.2, leaving degenerate cases in Subsection 4.3 with which we can simply deal with, without affecting the time complexity of our algorithms.
+Later it will be generalized and becomes then the main algorithm; see Section 5.

 4.1 The Algorithm

 The numerical accuracy of results obtained by a rubberband algorithm is controlled by a chosen accuracy constant $\varepsilon > 0$.
 For example, with respect to current computer technology, a constant such as $\varepsilon = 10^{-15}$ is appropriate.
 However, whenever ε is mentioned, have in mind that its value may further decrease with the progress in computer technology.